 Del uses this verisimilitude of confidence to mask his pain and sadness.
 Instead of having a situation where he has to be vulnerable, Candy powers through with a nothing story or anecdote.
 When Neal’s barrage of insults breaks down that confidence, that vulnerability comes out, hitting the emotional peak of the film.
 The scene in question occurs only 30 minutes in.

-Del is simultaneously optimistic and fastidious.
-When the pair lose all their money, Del sells his shower curtain rings as earrings.
-It earns them enough money to eat and also draws the unnecessary ire of Neal.
+Del Griffith’s character is simultaneously optimistic and fastidious.
+When the pair lose all their money, Del sells his shower curtain rings as earrings, earning them enough money to eat, while drawing the unnecessary ire of Neal.
 Each time Del makes inroads with Neal, something throws him back.
 Yet, with each successive attempt at splitting up, either circumstance or sympathy brings Neal back to Del.

 Cast